 Healthy eating is about being mindful not just of what you consume but how much as well.
 Make sure that you are eating proper portions.
 A good rule of thumb is that a portion of most foods is about the size of your fist.
 To help shrink your portions, try eating from a smaller plate.
 When using a large plate, people tend to fill the plate with more food than necessary.
 When you finish what’s on your plate, don’t go back for seconds right away.
 Give your body some time to digest.
 It usually takes about twenty minutes for your stomach to signal to your brain that it’s full.

 As you adjust your diet, make sure you do not move to an extremely low-calorie diet.
 We know that too much food is unhealthy because it turns to fat, but if you don’t eat enough food, you won’t get the nutrients you need, which is just as harmful as being overweight.
 If you find that you are losing weight at a rate of more than one to two pounds per week, you should increase the number of calories you are consuming.
+Some people also check for medicines that are believed to help weight loss, but a doctor’s recommendation is a need.

-Exercise Isn’t Just About Cardio
+Exercise isn’t Just about Cardio

 Everyone knows that a healthy diet is only half the battle when it comes to losing weight.
 Exercise can help rev up that slow metabolism that women have to overcome.
 A good cardio workout is ideal for weight loss, but it’s going to take more than time on the treadmill or elliptical if you really want to get your body in shape.